5 Ways to Fix a Corrupted Flash Drive without Formatting

 "USB Device Not Recognized or Malfunctioned".

-"You need to format the disk before using it".
+"You need to format the disk before you can use it".

-Part 1: Recover files from a flash drive without formatting
+Part 1: Recover data from corrupted flash drive

-Solution 1: Recover files from USB using CMD attrib
+Solution 1: Recover data from flash drive using CMD

 Step 1.
 Open CMD.
 You can press Win + R to summon the Run window, then type cmd.exe and click OK.